How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 Some sites don’t disable right-clicking; however, you can’t copy the text, so you can use Ctrl+S to save the web page.

-Some websites have their content under lock for a reason.
-I think it’s ridiculous to take original content, change the wording, and publish it without crediting the author.
+In the end, it’s ridiculous to take original content, change the wording, and publish it without crediting the author.
 (Give credit to the creator, too).
+So, if you find yourself in a copy-paste pickle, it’s time to get innovative with your words.